deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 ###Informational Documents###

 Extrapolating from the current state of divorce within Atlanta (Fulton County, GA), the project includes updated informational documents currently used during the divorce process.
-These include an updated Automatic Domestic Standing Order to account for digital protections and an informational pamphlet explaining the divorce process under these new protections.
+An updated Automatic Domestic Standing Order accounts for protections of digital possessions and services.
+A state-sponsored informational pamphlet explain the divorce process under these new protections.

 <figure>
 	<img src="/images/ddd/final/documents/DDD-pamphlet-side-A-01.png">